 A hub of Asian cuisine, there is something for everyone in Singapore, especially keen foodies.
 Satay, chilli crab and fish-head curry are traditional Singaporean dishes worth trying.
 For expats wanting something more familiar, there are plenty of Western restaurants on the island too, including Italian, Mexican and American-style eateries, as well as Western fast-food chains.

 Alternatively, it's well worth trying out hawker centres – food courts where vendors sell various local speciality dishes.
 Food at hawker centres is affordable, quick and often utterly delicious.
 Malls also usually have food and beverage establishments.
-Take note: if ever coming across a packet of tissues on a table at a hawker centre, that means the table has been choped, or reserved.
+Take note: if one ever comes across a packet of tissues on a table at a hawker centre, that means the table has been choped, or reserved.
 Look for an empty table somewhere else.

 Kiasuism in Singapore

-The word kiasu is Hokkien for 'fear of losing' and is used to describe the behaviour of some Singaporeans.
-Kiasuism manifests itself in many ways, such as queuing in long lines to receive a door prize or giveaway, joining the longest queue at a hawker centre because everyone else is eating there, or grabbing excess amounts of something (such as in a buffet or a sale item at a store) for fear of not getting it later.
+Kiasuism manifests itself in many ways, such as queuing in long lines to receive a door prize or giveaway, or joining the longest queue at a hawker centre because everyone else is eating there.
+It is also common to grab excess amounts of something (such as in a buffet or a sale item at a shop) for fear of not getting it later.
 Westerners might know the phenomenon as FOMO – the fear of missing out.

 Strict laws in Singapore

 Singapore is a conservative country with strict laws.
-No matter where their passport says they are from, if a foreigner commits a crime in Singapore, they'll be subject to the country's laws and punishments.
+No matter where their passport says they are from, if a foreigner commits a crime in Singapore, they'll be subject to the country's strict laws and harsh punishments.

-Singlish in Singapore
+LGBTQ+ in Singapore

 It's worthwhile brushing up on a few common Singlish phrases before departing to Singapore, even if it's just to understand the locals.